Skip to content

 16. University of Tennessee Knoxville

-• Brief Description: UTK offers a comprehensive range of academic programs and is known for its research initiatives and vibrant student life.
+• Brief Description: UTK offers a comprehensive range of academic programs, advanced research initiatives, and vibrant student life.

 • Average ACT Composite: 24-30